joysmith/Cloud-Computing-on-AWS-Ultimate-Beginners-Course-2024/05 AWS setup and configuration/README.md

 ### 17. AWS Budgets - Overview<a id="17"></a>

+- allows you to create a simple budget and to send alarms to your email for example, if you are close to or exceeding your designated budget
+- by setting a budget you can monitor your budget threshold from the start, once it's reached, and if it has been reached
+- it is particularly effective in not only managing your current costs, but also in **planning and forecasting costs** for the future

 ### 18. Create and set a designated budget on AWS - [Lab]<a id="18"></a>